 The list starts with “Show Respect.”

 Teams build up a pattern of interaction and implicit understandings of what people can do, should do, should not do, must and must not do in various situations.
 It’s part of being in group of humans.
 Often, the patterns form without much thinking about the implications.
-Norms form around where people sit in meetings, or acceptable late arrival, and whether someone should bring cookies on Tuesdays.
+Team norms form around where people sit in meetings, or acceptable late arrival, and whether someone should bring cookies on Tuesdays.

 When a team develops agreements, it helps to know what they are trying to accomplish, because different sorts of agreements serve different purposes.